stong/flare-on-2024-writeups/10-catbert/README.md

 ## Disassembler

-Refer to [vmdisasm.py](./vmdisasm.py), yeah this is basically the fucken chatgpt special
+Refer to [vmdisasm.py](./vmdisasm.py), yeah this is basically the fucken claude.ai special

 ## Lifter